SinomeM/CNValidatron_fl/README.md

 ## Pre-trained model

-The models described are available here https://doi.org/10.5281/zenodo.17174637.
+The model described in the manuscript is available here https://doi.org/10.5281/zenodo.17174637.